eashanadhikarla/eashanadhikarla.github.io/_projects/project_4_cv.md

 cv: true
 ---

-- Currently designing a robust auto-encoder and GAN for detecting adversarial images.
+- Develpoed a robust autoencoder with one-hot memory masking for detecting adversarial attacks.
-- Developed a close proximity approximation model which is also known as on manifold adversarial detectors.
+- The model is a close proximity approximation model that can retreive the relevant memory features of an image and reconstruct it with a repaired label.
-- Enhanced the vanilla auto-encoder to a deep architecture with enforced learning from memory elements.
+- The enhanced deep neural architecture significantly improved the robustness of DNN for image classification task.